 The Heritage Centre is located in a former school.
 It retraces the history of Ardagh, from the folk tales of the pre-Christian era to the advent of Christianity, including the internal rivalry of the O'Farrell clan, the colonisation of Ulster in 1619..

-Formal hotel restaurant in the old stables of a Georgian house, overlooking a Japanese garden.
-Classical lounge and a smart, rustic dining room with stone-faced walls.
-Interesting, original modern menus; orchard and garden produce features.
+Formal hotel restaurant in the old stables of a Georgian house.
+The smart, rustic dining room has stone-faced walls and overlooks a Japanese garden.
+Cooking is interesting, modern and original, and orchard and garden produce features.